charliecalvert/CloudNotes/Assignments/AskQuestion.md

 - [https://youtu.be/60kUajiq4as](https://youtu.be/60kUajiq4as)

+There is no penalty for providing a wrong answer to a question so long as you are trying to help.
+My goal is promote participation in the discussion area.
+So long as you are doing so in the proper spirit, then that is all I ask, all I want to see.
+There are no dumb questions, and no penalty for accidentally providing a wrong answer.

 ## Don't Quote Code {#no-code}

 In general don't quote code in your questions or answers.
 The worst possible question would be: